A Hidden Gem in the Orinda Hills

 As you walk down the steps alongside hand-laid stone walls to the entrance of the Oak Springs Pool, it is like taking steps back in time.
 The tear-drop shaped pool, nestled against an ivy-covered hillside and surrounded by oak trees, looks much the same today as it did 80 years ago when the natural spring on the hill was tapped to create the neighborhood pool.

 "It really is a hidden gem.
-It's an oasis," says Kathy Duffy, a member for over twenty years, as she looks out at the pool which is located a short distance from the bustle of Highway 24 but feels far removed from the hectic pace of a commuter's life.
-"It's like having your own backyard pool, and it's a great place for kids," she adds as she observes two children who have the pool to themselves on a warm and sunny July afternoon.
+It's an oasis! " says Kathleen Duffy, a member for 15 years, as she looks out at the pool which is located a short distance from the bustle of Highway 24 but feels far removed from the hectic pace of a commuter's life.
+"It's like having your own backyard pool - and it's a great place for kids," she adds as she observes two children who have the pool to themselves on a warm and sunny July afternoon.
 The diving board, a feature that has disappeared from most modern pools, is a big draw, and pool toys, noodles, and floats are always permissible explains Duffy.

 Built in 1929, when mostly trees populated the Oak Springs neighborhood and just a few cottages dotted the hill, the effort to create a spring-fed pool for the benefit of the neighbors was spearheaded by longtime Orinda resident Nathan Gray. "[Gray] owned about 200 parcels and sub-divided a lot of the hill," says Chris Flum, who grew up in the neighborhood and remembers hearing stories about the development of the area from Gray.